yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 number.
 In other words, the pin for port TCP/443 may be different from that for DTLS or from the pin for port TCP/8443.
 These identifiers are expected to be relevant to characterize the identity of the server as well as the establishing TLS session.
-When host name is used, it MUST be the value sent inside the Server Name Indication (SNI) extension.
+When a host name is used, it MUST be the value sent inside the Server Name Indication (SNI) extension.
 This definition is similar to a Web Origin {{RFC6454}}, but does not assume the existence of a URL.